peteroupc/peteroupc.github.io/approxtheory.md

 - An _operator_ is a mapping from a function to a function.
 - An operator $L$ is _linear_ if it satisfies $L(af)=aL(f)$ and $L(f+g)=L(f)+L(g)$ for all input functions $f$ and $g$ and every number $a$.
 - An operator $L$ is _positive_ if it has the property that, if an input function $f$ is nonnegative on its domain, so is $L(f)$.[^1]
-- The _operator norm_ of an operator $L$ is the maximum absolute value of $L(f)$ over all input functions $f$ with maximum absolute value 1 or less.
-This assumes $L$ takes only continuous functions on a closed interval.
+- The _operator norm_ of an operator $L$ is the maximum absolute value of $L(f)$ over all input functions $f$ with a maximum absolute value 1 or less.
+This assumes $L$ maps continuous functions on a closed interval to functions of that kind.
 - In this document, $e_i$ is a function such that $e_i(t) = t^i$, so that $e_0(t) = 1$ and $e_1(t) = t$; as an example, if $L(f) = f(0) + f(1)$, then $L(e_1 - x)$ = $(e_1(0) - x) + (e_1(1) - x)$ = $(0-x)+(1-x)=1-2x$.
 - The _expected value_ (or mean or “long-run average”) of a random variable $Y$ is denoted $\mathbb{E}[Y]$.
 - A _modulus of continuity of order 1_ of a function _f_, denoted $\omega_1(\delta)$, means a nonnegative and nowhere decreasing function where, for each $\delta\ge 0$, $\text{abs}(f(x)-f(y))\le\omega_1(\delta)$ whenever $x$ and $y$ are in $f$'s domain and no more than $\delta$ apart.
 Loosely speaking, $\omega_1(\delta)$ gives how much $f$ can vary when $f$ is restricted to a window of size $\delta$ or less.
 The modulus of continuity reflects the "regularity" of $f$; generally, the smaller it is, the more "regular".